-This Kentucky Bourbon Seared Cod features flaky white cod topped with a sweet bourbon sauce.
+This Pan-Seared Cod with Kentucky Bourbon features flaky white cod topped with a sweet bourbon sauce.
 It’s perfect for date night or Derby Day!
 Best of all– it’s ready in about 15 minutes!

 Buying Quality Seafood